open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 origin  https://github.com/YOUR_USERNAME/YOUR_USERNAME.github.io.git (push)
 ```

 3. Specify a new remote upstream repository that will be synced with the fork by using `git remote add upstream <repository>`.
 Our remote upstream repository will be https://github.com/open-learning-exchange/open-learning-exchange.github.io.git.
-Dont't forget the `.git` at the end.
+Do not forget the `.git` at the end.
 ```
 $ git remote add upstream https://github.com/open-learning-exchange/open-learning-exchange.github.io.git
 ```